weygoldt/TeeGrid/8channel-logger/README.md

 ![amplifier bottom](images/amplifier-bottom.png)

+The amplifier to the left for channels 0 and 1 gets the 5V from the power bank (red and black cables coming in from the top).
+This is forwarded to the next amplifier together with the 1.6V ground (grey cable) that is only produced by the first amplifier.

+In the image, the high-pass filter is set to 100Hz (yellow jumpers at the bottom), the gain to 30x (middle position of the switch), and the low pass filter to 7kHz (left position of the switch).

 On the upper side we have the Teensy, the power bank, an on-off switch, and the screw terminals for the 8 inputs and their reference: